davidretler/N-Body/README.md

  N-Body was built and tested on Ubuntu Linux 15.04 but should run on any Linux platform with the dependencies installed.
-N-Body *might* work with Cygwin on Windows, but I have not tested it at this point.
-N-Body makes use of Linux system calls for sleeping during frames, and thus currently will not run natively on Windows.
-This may change in the future.
+N-Body runs on Windows if compiled and run with [Cygwin](https://www.cygwin.com/).
+However it is significantly slower than running natively on Linux.
+YMMV.
+Make sure to install GLUT and OpenGL first.

 ## Building